POWER OF ATTORNEY

 1. The person requesting the Power of Attorney must be present.

 3. Submit a valid official identification and a copy.
 The only accepted IDs for this procedure are the following: valid passport (Mexican or foreign), valid matricula consular, voting credential issued by the Federal Electoral Institute or National Electoral Institute, valid Driver License issued by the Department of motor vehicles in California (DMV) and identification of the DMV (California Identification Card).
-If the grantor is Mexican, the identification presented must have full name, with paternal and maternal surname.
-In the case of foreigners, the power of attorney shall be drawn up with the name as it appears on the identification.
+If the grantor is Mexican, the identification presented must have full name, with paternal and maternal names.
+In the case of foreigners, the power of attorney shall be drafted with the name as it appears on the identification.

 4. If the applicant will grant a General power for acts of administration and/or domain or a special power which relates to administration and/or disposition of assets, and is married under the regime of separation of property or Married Separete Estates the Act of marriage original and a copy must be submitted.
 If the applicant will grant a General power for acts of administration and/or domain or a special power which relates to administration and/or disposition of assets, and is married under the regime of community property or Married Join Estate, the Act of marriage original and copy must be submitted, as well as a valid official ID of the spouse.
-If the spouse is Mexican, the identification presented must have full name, with paternal and maternal surname.
-If the spouse is a foreigner, the name shall be drawn up as it appears on the identification.
+If the spouse is Mexican, the identification presented must have full name, with paternal and maternal last names.
+If the spouse is a foreigner, the name shall be drafted as it appears on the identification.
 Also, the spouse has to sign the power giving its consent.

 5. If the applicant do not mastered the Spanish language, it must be accompanied by a translator (must be the same translator in all the procedure).
 The translator must fill out the application for translator and present a valid official identification and a copy.
 The same applies to the spouse, if the consent is needed because the POA involves acts of administration and/or domain or a special power which relates to administration and/or disposition of assets.